fknMega/Friend-Request-Bomber/README.md

 ### Installation & usage:
 1. Download and export the files.

-2. run the command `python main.py` in that directory using cmd/terminal,
+2. Paste your combo in tokens.txt,

-3. Paste your combo in tokens.txt,
+3. run the script by running the command `python main.py` in that directory using cmd/terminal,